Dockerize a Rails App with MySQL and Sidekiq

 sidekiq: depends_on: - "db" - "redis" build: . command: sidekiq -C config/sidekiq.yml volumes: - ".:/app" environment: REDIS_URL: redis://redis:6379/0

 Sidekiq is a simple, efficient background processing for Ruby.
 Sidekiq uses threads to handle many jobs in the same process simultaneously.
 It does not require Rails but will integrate tightly with Rails to make background processing dead simple.
 A rails app will definitely need redis and sidekiq for background processing.

-Docker Utility Folder
+Docker Utility Folder#docker-utility-folder